 - Combined decreased excretion and overproduction: high alcohol consumption

-- Factors that trigger urate crystal deposition include:
+- Triggers of urate crystal deposition

 - Crystalline arthritis: supersaturation of uric acid in extracellular fluid → intraarticular uric crystal precipitation (coated by IgGs) → phagocytosis by polymorphonuclear cells → release of inflammatory mediators and enzymes → local joint inflammation

 - Chronic effects: repeated attacks → aggregations of urate crystals and giant cells (tophi) → deformities and arthritis

 - Hyperuricemia with no symptoms